gbgabiola/notes/quotes.md

 > "You cannot understand good design if you do not understand people; design is made for people" - Charles Eames

 > "Creativity is intelligence having fun." - Albert Einstein

+> "Create something today even if it sucks." - Unknown

+> "Your imagination is your preview of life's coming attractions." - Albert Einstein

+> "Good ideas are always crazy until they're not." - Larry Page

 ## Inspiration